quinnanya/quinnanya.github.io/src/pages/cv.md

 ## Talks and Presentations

+* DHNB 2023.
+"Våran klubb, Barnvaktsklubben or The Baby-Sitters Club: The Data-Sitters Club as an International Community", with Agnieszka Backman.
+March 10, 2023.
+* DHNB 2023 workshop *Challenges of long-term sustainability of DH projects: the LAM (Libraries, Archives and Museums) perspective*. "(Re)Considering Digital Preservation 10 Years after Bamboo".
+March 7, 2023.
+* University of Tennessee, Ready for the World Series Program: Ukraine.
+"Saving Ukrainian Cultural Heritage Online (SUCHO)".
+February 24, 2023.
+* University of Buffalo, Digital Scholarship Studio & Network (DSSN): *“We've been here all along.”: DH and invisible labor*.
+"The Currency of DH".
+February 16, 2023.
+* *Comics: More Than Words* DLCL working group.
+"Saving Ukrainian Cultural Heritage Online and SUCHO Memes".
+February 14, 2023.
 * Panelist, "Digital Archives", with Anna Kijas, Andreas Segerberg, Naya Sucha-xaya, and K.J.
 Rawson.
 Association of Canadian Archivists Student Chapter at the University of British Columbia, 14th Annual International Seminar.
 February 10, 2023.
 * Jewish Historical Society of Michigan, "Warrior Librarians for Ukraine: Saving Jewish & Ukrainian Cultural Heritage", with Kiley Jolicoeur and Anna Kijas.
 January 12, 2023.
 * Coalition for Networked Information (CNI), "[Reactive and Proactive Archiving of Crisis](https://www.cni.org/topics/special-collections/reactive-and-proactive-archiving-of-crisis)".
 December 13, 2022.